Who else needs a holiday?To make planning a bit easier, I have taken weather into account and listed some great local options for winter.

 If you are seeking an adrenaline rush, go to Soweto and bungee, swing or SCAD free fall from the Orlando Towers.

 Coffee Bay has stolen my heart.
+The weather is great and the water is warm.
 It is so undisturbed and naturally wonderful.
 Hike to Hole in the wall, dip in cave pools, jump off a cliff into a rock pool, eat as much seafood as you can, party at Coffee Shack backpackers, reflect under the bright stars at night.
 Check my previous post on how to get there, where to stay and what to do in Coffee Bay.

 I spent one night in Gonubie, East London and did not get to explore it completely.
 While there I went to Lavender Blue Market which is a fresh produce, farmer's market open daily.
 I also took a morning walk to Gonubie beach.
 Staying at The Edge Boutique Bed & Breakfast was the highlight.
 It is a luxurious space with a spectacular view and will most definitely leave you feeling refreshed.